raei-2748/invariant-hedging/meta/README.md

-This folder records provenance metadata and archived pre-release versions for transparency.
-The active research code lives under `src/`.
+This folder contains provenance archives and pre-v1 history.
+Active code lives in `src/`.